Jayne Hrdlicka

+Hrdlicka has led several Australian and New Zealand companies as CEO, including Jetstar Airways, The a2 Milk Company and most recently, Virgin Australia.

 Early life and education

 Hrdlicka was born in Wichita, Kansas, in the United States.
 Her father Richard Hrdlicka is from Czechoslovakia and worked as a lawyer, eventually becoming the general counsel of automotive manufacturer Fiat in North America; he was also director of a community bank in Newton, Kansas.
 Her father had defected from Czechoslovakia while he was in Paris competing as a member of a national hockey team in 1948 at the age of sixteen.
 After his defection he wrote letters to American teenagers that he had met the previous year as a Scout while attending the World Scout Jamboree in France; the American teenagers raised the funds necessary for him to migrate to the US.
 Her mother Carol Hrdlicka (née Knott) was from a Kansas ranching family.
 She has a younger brother named David.

 Hrdlicka attended Newton High School in Newton, Kansas; during her high school years she became the Kansas state champion in the sport of tennis.
 She went on to college in Colorado after high school, graduating from Colorado College in Colorado Springs with a bachelor of arts degree in mathematics and economics.
 She also holds an MBA from Tuck School of Business at Dartmouth College in New Hampshire.